What you need to know about commercial property loans

 • Warehouses

-• Specialist properties such as medical centres, restaurants or apartment complexes.
+Specialist properties such as medical centres, restaurants and apartment complexes are also included under commercial property umbrella.

 How do commercial property loans differ from home loans?